ga-wdi-lessons/pseudocode/readme.md

   Eat and enjoy.

 ```

+Q. What do we think?
+---

+> A. This is a good place to start.
+It is a good set of instructions and intuitive for us to follow.
+However, we still don't know what physical steps are required.

->Although this might appear to be a good set of instructions and intuitive for us to follow, we need to break these down into smaller steps for the computer to understand.
+Take a second to imagine.
+Imagine if you had never made a sandwich before.
+Ever.
+Think about the instructions you would need for that for that first sandwich.
+A computer has no real memory.
+Every time it starts a task, it has no recollection of performing it before.
+We must tell it every single step, every single time.
+We need to break these down into smaller steps for the computer to understand.

-***Example 2:***
+***Example 2.2:***
 ```
 PROGRAM MakePB&JSandwich:
   Grab a paper plate;